Hand painted kitchens

 Where do you do the painting work?

 Ordinarily, we hand-paint kitchens in situ, and promise not to create plumes of dust, or disrupt any other room in the house.
 Part of our attention to detail is being meticulously clean and tidy.
-We are heavily invested in vacuums, extraction sanders and where appropriate will even wet sand, ie do whatever is possible to keep the dust to an absolute minimum.
+We are heavily invested in vacuums, extraction sanders and where appropriate will even wet sand.
+In other words we will do whatever is possible to keep the dust in your home to an absolute minimum.

 Do you spray kitchens?

-We specialise in hand-painted finishes, however there are situations where a spray finish is appropriate, and several of the Traditional Painters have the expertise and equipment to spray paint finishes and lacquers in situ to a very high standard, safely!
+We specialise in hand-painted finishes, however there are situations where a spray finish is appropriate.
+Several of the Traditional Painters have the expertise and equipment to spray paint kitchens with finishes and lacquers in situ to a very high standard, safely!

 Do you paint kitchen walls, ceilings, skirtings?

-We are master decorators, and have many years’ experience re-decorating period property, large and small.
+Deep down we are master decorators with many years’ experience re-decorating period property, large and small.
 Again, we do not just go through the painting motions.
-We are fully kitted out with dust extraction power sanders, the best rollers and brushes, all the lotions, potions and fillers, plus the knowledge to offer a very efficient high-end re-decorating service.
+We are fully kitted out with dust extraction power sanders, the best rollers and brushes, all the lotions, potions and fillers, plus the knowledge to offer a very efficient high-end re-decorating service if your kitchen walls and ceiling need help.

 Everybody involved with TP works to one standard – high – and can be trusted to do a fantastic job for you.
-Our associates are highly skilled decorators in their own right, and their work is completed cleanly and in good time.
-They represent excellent value for money.
+Work is completed cleanly and in good time and represents excellent value for money, cutting out the need to call in an extra company.
 For instance, if you have plaster ceilings & walls, T&G ceilings or a lot of other woodwork in the kitchen, they will ensure you get the highest quality finish throughout, to complement the quality of your kitchen cabinets!

 What geographical area do you cover?